sssssswh/sssssswh.github.io/_projects/seam.md

 ## Project Overview

-This project was conducted in collaboration with two major Chinese automotive manufacturers: FAW (China First Automobile Works) and China National Heavy Duty Truck Group.
+This project was conducted in collaboration with two major Chinese automotive manufacturers: **FAW (China First Automobile Works)** and **China National Heavy Duty Truck Group**.
 The goal was to develop an automated system for precise detection and rapid positioning of weld seams on wheel hubs, a critical component in vehicle manufacturing quality control.

 ## Key Contributions
 - Collaborated on **data collection, cleaning, and labeling**, followed by analysis to derive actionable insights.